Inspired by Vietnamese pho, this Americanized beef noodle soup combines rice noodles, beef and fresh herbs in a simple pantry-based beef broth.

 Freezing the broth

 Unfortunately you can't freeze the noodles, beef or veggies, but you CAN freeze the broth!
 Just freeze in individual serving sizes in glass bowls with lids.
-The broth will keep up to 3 months.
+The broth will keep for up to 3 months.
 When ready to serve, microwave the broth for 6-7 minutes, stirring halfway through.
 Add your beef, noodles and garnishes fresh and it's like a brand new meal!

 More cozy soup recipes